 First Floor: The majority of public computers located on the first floor of the Library are restricted to use by ISU students, staff and faculty.
 These computers require a login using an active ISU ID Number and corresponding Last Name.
 Members of the general public may register at the Circulation Desk for use of one of four dedicated computers - time limits and age restrictions will be imposed.
-All public computers on the first floor provide full Internet access.

 Second Floor: Public computers on the second floor are freely available to all patrons and provide access only to the Library's online catalog.
 (Computers in the Computer Lab, on the second floor, are not under the control of the Library.
 Use of those computers is governed by policies of the Computing and Communications Department.)

 Third Floor: On the third floor, one computer is configured for Library online catalog use only.
 All other computers on the third floor are restricted to use by ISU students, staff, and faculty.
 Visitors with government documents or health-related questions should contact the Government Documents Librarian or Idaho Health Sciences Library staff for assistance.

 Types of Use Allowed